 The British Countryside is synonymous with tranquility, peacefulness and quaintness.
 You can expected nothing less than beautifully laid-out villages, quiet laneways and floral meadows filled with fluttering butterflies.
+In this blog post, we compare some of the key highlights of the Hadrian’s Wall Path versus the highlights of The Cotswold Way.

 Hadrian’s Wall Path – The Highlights